-The Office of Secretary of Religion administrates the Ministry in cooperation with the Chancellor of the Siri Singh Sahib Corporation.
+The Office of the Secretary of Religion administers the Ministry in cooperation with the Chancellor of Sikh Dharma International.
 In the fall of 2000, the Siri Singh Sahib appointed me to be Assistant Secretary of Religion, to help increase the capacity for service and growth of the Sikh Dharma Ministry.

 Although the Assistant Secretary of Religion serves, upholds, and is integral to the Office of the Secretary of Religion, this person, in the Siri Singh Sahib’s words, “Is not the assistant to the Secretary of Religion.”
 It is a role that encompasses a sacred trust to serve the Sikh Dharma Ministry and each Minister in relationship to the original source of the Sikh Dharma Ministry—Guru Amar Das—into the modern day manifestation held now in the Office of the Secretary of Religion.

 On a practical level, the Assistant Secretary of Religion serves as another set of eyes, ears, hands, and— often—feet on the ground to connect with, hear, see, sense, and feel the pulse of the Global Ministry as a living, evolving body.
 My heart pays particular attention to our mutuality and unity in our diversity as a Ministry.